Author Guidelines

 Writing the Review

 Your paper will review and discuss recent literature on a problem or a topic relevant to communication.
-There is no unique formula for writing a review essay.
+There is no unique formula for writing a review paper.
 Here there are some suggestions.
 They are meant to inspire you.

 When writing a literature-insight article, you should a) revise all the relevant literature written on a topic, b) structure it on the basis of a relevant categorization criterion; c) evaluate the literature critically and, as a consequence, d) offer a strong input to the literature.
 This input could be clarifying a problem, identifying relations unnoticed before, finding contradictions between theories, pointing out inconsistencies in findings presented in the literature, or summarizing published literature into a new definition or a new theory.